-1957 to 1966 – attended St. Joseph Elementary School in Suffield, Ohio.
+Sept 1958 – began attending St. Joseph Elementary School in Suffield, Ohio.
 Because I was listed as “Marcus” on the school rolls — and because I didn’t have the nerve to correct my first grade teacher the first time she did roll call — I was known as Marcus throughout grade school and high school, giving me a dual identity.
-I finally reverted to John in college.
+I finally reverted to “John” in college.